-Mild October weather will see some Red Admirals, Small Tortoiseshells, Speckled Woods, and the very occasional Peacock visiting gardens for over-ripe fruit or hedges for over-ripe berries.
+Mild October weather will see some Red Admirals, Small Tortoiseshells, Commas, Speckled Woods, and the very occasional Peacock visiting gardens for over-ripe fruit and hedges for over-ripe berries and late nectar.
 Painted Lady butterflies can sometimes be found, usually at the coast.
 Occasional Small Whites and Large Whites will hatch in October instead of over-wintering in their pupae, proving eye-catching at this time of year.
-In some years a small number of Holly Blue butterflies will show up in warmer parts of the country, in Dublin, near the coast, and will be found on Common Ivy, its main food plant at this time of year.
+In some years a small number of Holly Blue butterflies will show up in warmer parts of the country, such as in Dublin, near the coast, and will be found on Common Ivy, its main food plant at this time of year.
 You might even stumble on a late Small Copper on a patch of patchily vegetated peat or eroding sand dune, absorbing the thinning autumn sunshine.

 Of these, the most reliable butterflies at this time of year are Red Admirals and Small Tortoiseshells, usually flying quite high or basking on a south facing wall.

 But all of these butterflies really belong to spring and summer.
 Autumn is their twilight home, very much an abode of last resort.
 Now they are no longer wide-ranging and carefree, restricted by diminished nectar and declining temperatures.
 Autumn is neither their era nor friend.
 While many of us enjoy the rich colour autumn brings to the landscape, this will be ripped down by November storms.
 You will wake to see summer’s leafy temple torn down; gone are the golds, russets, rich reds and purples; left are the gnarled bony boughs.
 And the butterflies are gone too.